xvoidee/nvi/README.md

 -I/usr/include/x86_64-linux-gnu
 -I/usr/include
 ```
 Start nvi, cd to project directory and open any source file.
-In process monitor you will see new entry ccls (amount of threads will match amount of your CPUs) - indexer works.
+In process monitor you will see new entry clangd - indexer works.
 ## Hotkeys
 nvi is equipped with basic (because plugins provide huuuge amount of functionality) set of predefined hotkeys:
 Key | Action | Editor mode | Comments